iExecBlockchainComputing/voucher-deployer/voucher-subgraph/README.md

 NB:

 - :warning: [`iexec-voucher-contracts`](https://github.com/iExecBlockchainComputing/iexec-voucher-contracts) is still under development, run `refresh-abis.sh` to get the latest ABI changes from the `develop` branch.
-- :warning: events are not yet handled, at this time the subgraph only expose the gql interface to work with.

 ## build